hweidner/psync/README.md

 When using the according options, psync tries to preserve the ownership (user/group) and/or the access and modification time stamps.
 Preserve ownership does only work when psync is running under the root user account.
-Preserving the time stamps does only work for regular files.
+Preserving the time stamps does only work for regular files and directories, not for symbolic links.

 psync does currently implement a simple recursive copy, like "cp -r", and not a versatile sync algorithm like rsync.
 There is no check wether a file already